GeoStat-Examples/extended-GRF-model/README.md

 [![GS-Frame](https://img.shields.io/badge/github-GeoStat_Framework-468a88?logo=github&style=flat)](https://github.com/GeoStat-Framework)
 [![Gitter](https://badges.gitter.im/GeoStat-Examples/community.svg)](https://gitter.im/GeoStat-Examples/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-# the eGRF model and its application to effective conductivity for TPL variograms
+# The eGRF model and its application to effective conductivity for TPL variograms

 ## Description

-The *extended* generalized radial flow (eGRF) model is an extension to the GRF model derived by:
+The *extended* generalized radial flow (eGRF) model is an extension to the GRF model by allowing radial variable transmissivity and storativity values.
+The GRF model was derived by:

 > Barker, J.A., 1988.
 > A generalized radial flow model for hydraulic tests infractured rock.